Regarding this issue, Vietnam Social Security responds as follows :

 How to calculate monthly pension

-- The pension rate for male workers retiring from 2022 onwards is calculated at 45% of the average monthly salary for social insurance contributions corresponding to 20 years of social insurance contributions; then for each additional year of social insurance contributions, an additional 2% is calculated, up to a maximum of 75% of the average monthly salary for social insurance contributions.
+- The pension rate for male workers retiring from 2022 onwards is calculated at 45% of the average monthly salary for social insurance contributions corresponding to 20 years of social insurance contributions; then for each additional year of social insurance contributions, an additional 2% is calculated, with a maximum of 75% of the average monthly salary for social insurance contributions.

 - The pension rate for female employees retiring from 2018 onwards is calculated at 45% of the average monthly salary for social insurance contributions corresponding to 15 years of social insurance contributions; then for each additional year of social insurance contributions, an additional 2% is calculated, with a maximum of 75% of the average monthly salary for social insurance contributions.